elastic/examples/Miscellaneous/docker/full_stack_example/README.md

 ## Pre-requisites

-1. Docker for Mac, Linux or OSX
+1. Docker for Windows (Linux Mode), Linux or OSX.
+1. Whilst Docker Toolbox for Windows has been tested, Docker Toolbox on OSX has **not** been tested.
 1. Docker version > v17.07.0 (Earlier versions may work but have not been tested)
 1. Docker-Compose > 1.15.0
 1. Ensuring the following ports are free on the host, as they are mounted by the containers: